 If God is all-powerful and all-good, it would have created a universe in the same way it created heaven: with free will for all, no suffering and no evil.
 But evil and suffering exist.
 Therefore God does not exist, is not all-powerful or is not benevolent (good)1.
 Such arguments have been used by many philosophers as evidence against belief in god2,3.
 A theodicy is an attempt to explain why a good god would have created evil and suffering.
 The most popular defence is that it is so Humans could have free will.
 However the entire universe and the natural world is filled with suffering, violence and destruction so any Humanity-centric explanation does not seem to work.”

 Some people say that God created suffering, pain and evil because we need to experience these things4.
 In Christendom, this is said to have first been voiced by Saint Irenaeus of the 2nd century CE "but it is more completely identified with Friedrich Schleiermacher (1768-1834) and the modern theologian John Hick"5.
 The 18th century theologian Jonathan Edwards says that we must attain a "considerable sense of the evil from which he delivers us" so we appreciate salvation6.
 But there is no 'greater purpose' that can justify the existence of the amount of suffering and superfluous evil that exists for humankind or in the natural world.
-"What kind of education is it, some ask, that kills so many of the students?"1.
+"What kind of education is it, some ask, that kills so many of the students?"4.

 The Qur'an endorses the experience theodicy in Sura 6:39-43: the reason God punishes entire communities with poverty and hardship is to make them humble themselves before God.
 Surely though, there are better ways, like mass education and not creating people with such fickle and weak personalities that the only way to make them respect God is to pummel them.